networknt/light-doc/content/architecture/jee-is-dead.md

 up to smaller pieces that can be individually deployed and replaced.
 These smaller services are deployed within docker containers on the cloud.
-I myself have been working on this area for my clients for the last couple of years and devoted my time to build an open source microservices framework [Light 4J](https://github.com/networknt/light-4j) which provides all cross cutting concerns for microservices running in containers.
+I myself have been working on this area for my clients for the last couple of years and devoted my time to build an open source microservices framework light-4j. which provides all cross cutting concerns for microservices running in containers.
 It supports design driven approach and developers will only focus on the domain business logic in generated handlers.
 All the rest will be handled by the Framework and DevOps flow.